 Ashtech Z12 dual frequency GPS receivers were used for survey navigation.
 Pseudorange data were supplied to a Picodas PNAV navigation interface computer, which was used to guide the pilot along the pre-planned survey lines.
 The actual flight path was recovered, using carrier-phase, continuous, kinematic GPS processing techniques.
 All pseudorange navigation data were recorded at 1 Hz on a Picodas PDAS 1000, PC-based data acquisition system.

-We present here the processed bed elevation picks from airborne radar depth sounding collected using the BAS PASIN radar system.
+We present here the processed bed elevation picks from airborne radar depth sounding collected using the "BAS-built" radar system (Corr and Popple, 1994; Fremand, Bodart et al., 2022), which used a 4 us linear frequency modulated pulse in addition to a standard short 0.25 us pulse

 Data are provided as XYZ ASCII line data.

 Aerogeophysics, Antarctica, Radar, Surface elevation

 Corr, H. (2020).
 Processed bed elevation picks from airborne radar depth sounding across the Dufek Massif, Pensacola Mountains (1998/99 season) (Version 1.0) [Data set].
 UK Polar Data Centre, Natural Environment Research Council, UK Research & Innovation. https://doi.org/10.5285/5e2cf315-9265-4605-8643-382f2557009b

 |Use Constraints:||This data is covered by a UK Open Government Licence (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) Further by downloading this data the user acknowledges that they agree with the NERC data policy (http://www.nerc.ac.uk/research/sites/data/policy.asp), and the following conditions:

 1. To cite the data in any publication as follows: